JobNmadu/Dyn4cast/README.md

     last date Data was collected and `BREAKS`, which is a vector of numbers and is used as `knots` in estimating spline polynomials.

-2.  `constrainedforecast` which constrain forecast of one-sided integer forecast to lie between the lower and upper limits of the base data.
-    The function estimates the lower and upper 80% and 95% forecasts of the estimated model.
-This function works with two other functions, that is, `invscaledligit` and `scaledlogit` which are adapted from Hyndman & Athanasopoulos (2021) and both of which are adopted.

-3.  `Percent` which affix the % sign on a value or a vector or data frame of values.
+2.  `Percent` which affix the % sign on a value or a vector or data frame of values.

-4.  `MLMetrics` which collects more than 40 metrics that are useful in model selection.
+3.  `MLMetrics` which collects more than 40 metrics that are useful in model selection.
 The beauty of this function is the simplicity with which these metrics are collected from difference packages and saves the user the need to load more than 10 libraries in order to get these metrics.

-5.  `MallowsCP` for determining the the Mallows CP.
+4.  `MallowsCP` for determining the the Mallows CP.

-6.  `Linearsystems` for linear regression model with some transformation.
+5.  `Linearsystems` for linear regression model with some transformation.

-7.  `quicksummary` which outputs a formatted table of useful summary statistics of machine learning data.
+6.  `quicksummary` which outputs a formatted table of useful summary statistics of machine learning data.

-8.  `formattedcut` is a wrapper for providing publication ready frequency tables for continuous variable.
+7.  `formattedcut` is a wrapper for providing publication ready frequency tables for continuous variable.

-9.  `data_transform` is a wrapper for standardizing `data.frame` to make the values comparable for estimation and/or visualization.
+8.  `data_transform` is a wrapper for standardizing `data.frame` to make the values comparable for estimation and/or visualization.

-10. `estimate_plot` is a function for plotting estimated coefficients of a model in their order of significance.
+9.  `estimate_plot` is a function for plotting estimated coefficients of a model in their order of significance.

-11. `corplot` is for plotting the correlation matrix.
+10. `corplot` is for plotting the correlation matrix.

-12. `garrett_ranking` is for ranking Likert-type data.
+11. `garrett_ranking` is for ranking Likert-type data.

-13. `Model_factors` is for determining and retrieving latent factors from Likert-type data for estimation and Machine Learning.
+12. `Model_factors` is for determining and retrieving latent factors from Likert-type data for estimation and Machine Learning.

-14. `treatment_model` is for propensity matching treatments effects and other metrics in the Machine Learning Environment.
+13. `treatment_model` is for propensity matching treatments effects and other metrics in the Machine Learning Environment.

-15. `mdi` is for computation of multidimensional indicators and indices
+14. `mdi` is for computation of multidimensional indicators and indices

-16. `plot_mdi` is to plot the indices
+15. `plot_mdi` is to plot the indices

-17. `gender` is to convert age and sex to gender
+16. `gender` is to convert age and sex to gender

-18. `index_construction` is to convert indicators of exposure or sensitivity to vector of index
+17. `index_construction` is to convert indicators of exposure or sensitivity to vector of index

-19. `relative_likert` converts likert scores to vector of index for adaptive capacity
+18. `relative_likert` converts likert scores to vector of index for adaptive capacity

-20. `odds_summary` computes odds ratios, percentage changes, and confidence intervals from fitted binary and categorical regression models
+19. `odds_summary` computes odds ratios, percentage changes, and confidence intervals from fitted binary and categorical regression models